NFabrizio/ocr-simple-azure-node/README.md

 ### Environment Set Up
 1. Install node.
-   1. Download the latest version of Node for your OS at (this link)[https://nodejs.org/en/download/].
+   1. Download the latest version of Node for your OS at [this link](https://nodejs.org/en/download/).
       Alternatively, look for the link at the bottom of the page linked above for the link to install Node using a package manager like Homebrew.
 2. Clone this repository to your local environment.